phillbush/xmenu/README.md

 	     -w      Asks the window manager to draw a border around the menu.
 This makes xmenu start torn off.

+	     If the argument title is given, the title of the menu window is set to it.

+	SYNTAX
 	     Each item read from standard input has the following format (bracket groups optional elements):